Romkabouter/ESP32-Rhasspy-Satellite/README.md

 - 3D case including small speakers.

 ## Known issues
-- Uploading a sketch sometimes fails or an error is thrown when the uploading is done.
-If you get the error, check if your new sketch has been implemented or start over.
+- Uploading sometimes fails or an error is thrown when the uploading is done.
+- On device hotword detection seems a bit slow and also the OTA seems to be impacted.